B2-Stealth/line_follower_code_with_3_IRs/README.md

 To simulate an aggressive turn for sharp corners, the inner wheel rotates counter to the outer wheel.
 Whereas normally, it is suffcient to ave it stationary.

-NOTE-the rpm is set by using a tuple of 2 ints between 0 to 255, ad must be set through extensive testing, for
+NOTE-the rpm is set by using a tuple of 2 ints between 0 to 255, and must be set through extensive testing, for
      the best results.